queenvictoria/circle.so/README.md

 ```

 ### Troubleshooting
-If VSCode doesn't recognise the imports: reopen the project.
+* If VSCode doesn't recognise the imports: reopen the project.
+* If VSCode or build complains about types build the `types` package first
+  `npm run build:types`